FSElsen/2023-02-Data-Carpentry-Notes/README.md

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

-# Data Carpentry for Social Sciences & Humanities  - Notes for R lesson
+# Data Carpentry for Social Sciences & Humanities  - Notes from R lesson
 In this repository you will find scripts and documents created during the [Data Carpentry for Social Sciences & Humanities](https://eur-nl.github.io/2022-10-24-ldev-online/) workshop organised by Leiden University, TU Delft, Erasmus University Rotterdam, VU Amsterdam on Oct 24, 25, 27, 28, 2022.

 ## Usage Learners